Tiny.Kitchen - Cooking Up Magic in Your Tiny Kitchen

 Canned clams are the easiest to find in your local grocery store.
 If you use cans, I recommend using 4 to 6 6oz cans of chopped clams.
 The minced variety comes out too small for my taste.
 My personal preference is to use whole frozen clams.
 I thaw them in cold water while the soup is cooking and give them a loose chop before I drop them into the chowder.

 Fill your bowl with New England Clam Chowder.
-Packed with clams and vegetables, this take on a creamy northeastern classic keeps you warm and full! | Tiny Kitchen Cuisine | https://tiny.kitchen
+Packed with clams and vegetables, this take on a creamy northeastern classic keeps you warm and full! | Tiny Kitchen Cuisine | http://tiny.kitchen

 New England Clam Chowder